-The 2005 Review and the 2007 Amendments
+The 2007 and 2009 Amendments

 A Claims Resolution Review was commissioned by the Commonwealth Government and undertaken by Mr Graham Hiley QC and Mr Ken Levy in 2005.
 Their recommendations led to amendments to the NT Act effected by the Native Title Amendment Act 2007 (Cth).
 The intention was to speed up the resolution of claims by conferring on the Tribunal more authority and legal power in mediations.
-Important features of those amendments, so far as they affected the mediation process, were the following: